Fundraising Tips and Tools

 Say Thank You

 However you secure a donation, do not forget to thank the donor.
 You can do so in a simple email, handwritten card, or phone conversation.
 You can also publicly thank them by celebrating their donation by tagging them in a post about your current fundraising successes.
-Remember, caring for over thousands of animals this year would not be possible without generous donors, and of course - YOU!
+Remember, caring for thousands of animals this year would not be possible without generous donors and of course - YOU!

 More Ideas to Put the Fun in Fundraising!